OMENScan/AChoirX/README.md

 # Installing / Running
 You can install or just run AChoirX in multiple ways.
 AChoirX is designed to be flexible to accommodate multiple levels of default or custom collectors.

-1. Downloading and running the AChoirX-inst.exe install
+1. Download and run the <b>AChoirX-inst.exe</b> installer
    - Running the installer will load AChoirX onto your machine.
 This install contains the source code, some FOSS utilities, and lots of AChoirX scripts.
 You can use the default embedded script or call any of the other embedded scripts using the <b>/INI:</b> option.
 The install contains ready to run Windows, Linux, and MacOS collectors.
    - The installer will also run the AChoirX builder script (<b>Build.ACQ</b>) which downloads many additional FOSS Utilities, Packages then into a (.zip) toolkit and then creates an extensive Windows collector using both native AChoirX capabilities and additional artifact collection using the downloaded FOSS tools - this is done using the (<b>/PKR:</b>) option.
 It is more extensive than the default embedded toolkit.
-2. Running the default Windows, Linux, and MacOS AChoirX collectors as-is.
+2. Run the default Windows, Linux, and MacOS AChoirX collectors as-is.
 This is the fastest way to get started with AChoirX - Just download it and run it.
-3. Running the default AChoirX collector with the <b>/BLD</b> option will run the AChoirX (<b>Build.ACQ</b>) builder script which downloads many additional FOSS Utilities, Packages then into a (.zip) toolkit and then creates an extensive Windows collector using both native AChoirX capabilities and additional artifact collection using the downloaded FOSS tools - this is done using the (<b>/PKR:</b>) option.
+3. Run the default AChoirX collector with the <b>/BLD</b> option will run the AChoirX (<b>Build.ACQ</b>) builder script which downloads many additional FOSS Utilities, Packages then into a (.zip) toolkit and then creates an extensive Windows collector using both native AChoirX capabilities and additional artifact collection using the downloaded FOSS tools - this is done using the (<b>/PKR:</b>) option.
 It is more extensive than the default embedded toolkit.
 4. Create your own AChoirX (.zip) toolkit and embed it directly into AChoirX using the <b>/PKR:</b> option.
 This is an easy way to create your own custom collectors.
-5. Compiling AChoirX using GO, and including the default (or your own) toolkit to create a custom collector.
+5. Compile AChoirX using GO, and including the default (or your own) toolkit to create a custom collector.

 Choose your own adventure!